19 Addictive French Cartoons to Make Learning French Fun

 While both of them must keep their superhero identities secret, neither Marinette nor Adrien are aware of who the other really is—which makes things complicated, considering that Marinette has a big crush on Adrien!

-This show is available on Disney Plus, with Netflix offering the original French dialogue!
+This show is available on Disney Plus and Netflix with the French dialogue.

 Aimed at young children, this show features simple dialogue and situations, so definitely check it out if you’re just starting to dip your toes into French cartoons.

 The adorable cartoon stars a five-year-old donkey named Trotro who goes around learning lessons and having adventures with his mom, dad and little sister.

 “Trotro” is also available to stream on Apple TV.

 9. “Le Petit Nicolas” (“Little Nicholas”)